What we learned about Earth's climate in the hottest of years

 A warmer Arctic

 Let's take it from the top, that freezing, hostile place that Santa calls home.
 About midway through the year, NASA scientists studying Arctic sea ice found that it was melting at a record-breaking rate, with levels declining by about 13.4 percent per decade.
 Its total coverage at the height of the melting season in September is now 40 percent less than in the late 1970s.
-The animation below, provided by NASA, shows this shrinkage playing out between 1979 to 2014.

 "I would say that perhaps the most spectacular sign of climate extremes this year was indeed the exceptional warmth in the Arctic – beginning with temperatures just around the freezing point in January 2016 (when normally these are between -25 and -40°C/-13 and -40° F) and the repeated warmth in the last few weeks," Martin Beniston, Director of the Institute for Environmental Sciences at the University of Geneva, tells New Atlas.
 "This is also linked to record low surface areas of sea ice in the Arctic Ocean recorded in September."